GaProgMan/OwaspHeaders.Core/docs/configuration/X-Frame-Options.md

 ## Full Options

-The X-Frame-Options header object (known internally as `UseXFrameOptions`) has the following options:
+The X-Frame-Options header object (known internally as `XFrameOptionsConfiguration`) has the following options:

 - enum: `XFrameOptions`